 The second season of our Fashion Films programme seeks to foreground the notion of hybridity as expressed in the work of creatives, filmmakers and fashion designers in their exploration of local/global, past/future, real/virtual, animal/human, and more binaries, presenting not only a blurring of these boundaries but new ways of negotiating hybridities.

-Two films are selected to be screened and form the focus of each panel discussion.
+One or two films are selected for screening and form the focus of each panel discussion.
 This screening will feature Daniel Obasi’s Vlisco-funded fashion film, An Alien in Town (2018), a work that is part of the Zeitz MOCAA exhibition, Still here tomorrow to high five you yesterday.
 The panel discussion looks at the role of fashion film in the construction and negotiation of future identities, as a platform for hybrid African reimaginations of self.

 About Rae Human: